 The CNS Monitor provides continuous EEG (cEEG) monitoring along with real-time multimodal neuromonitoring.

-The CNS Monitor’s EEG features – including the EEG amplifier, displays, and quantitative EEG – are similar to a standard EEG machine, but tailored to use in neurocritical care.
+The CNS Monitor's EEG features – including the EEG amplifier, displays, and quantitative EEG – are similar to a standard EEG machine, but tailored to use in neurocritical care.
 Users take advantage of traditional EEG features, but also benefit from seeing integrated physiology.
-Measurements from interfaced devices appear in real-time on displays alongside EEG, which helps the reader interpret changes in the EEG.
+Measurements from interfaced devices appear in real-time on displays alongside EEG for advanced interpretation of changes in the EEG.

 Review EEG on the CNS Monitor in customizable display formats